microcks/microcks-quarkus/README.md

 <dependency>
   <groupId>io.github.microcks.quarkus</groupId>
   <artifactId>quarkus-microcks</artifactId>
-  <version>0.4.1</version>
+  <version>0.4.2</version>
   <scope>provided</scope>
 </dependency>
 ```

-Don't forget to specify the `provided` scope as the extension is just for easing your life during development mode and tests 👻
+Remember to specify the `provided` scope as the extension is just for easing your life during development mode and tests 👻

 ### Configuring the Dev Services